HamitKARAHAN/ForexExchangeMonitoring/README.md

  ### ⚡️ Quickstart - Summary

-  This is a simple project for creating a WebApp with ASP.NET Core with the principles of Clean Architecture.
+  This is a simple project for creating a WebApp with ASP.NET Core and with the principles of Clean Architecture.
 In project, we are taking Forex Exchange Rates for chosen currencies by consuming some Api providers.
 Firstly, We have a Worker running in Background once every 30 minutes between 9 am and 6 pm on weekdays.
 Our Worker sending request to API provider, taking our Exchange datas and recording our local database with the help of our DbContext.
 In the other hand, We have a ASP.NET Core MVC Project taking this datas from our DbContext and routing to our endpoints.

 ## Technologies & Architectures